jiangyu1208/ST558-Summer20-Project-3/README.md

 Yu Jiang
 7/27/2020

-This repo is for the final project for Summer20 ST558 and two R scripts,
+This repo is for the final project for Summer20 ST558 and two R scripts, ui.R and server.R, are included.
-<<<<<<< HEAD
-ui.R and server.R are included.

-Before run this app, please install these libraries below and then check whether they have been installed completely by loading them,
+Before running this app, please install these libraries below and then check whether they have been installed successfully by loading them,

 ```
 install.packages(c("shiny", "shinydashboard", "shinythemes", "dplyr", "ggplot2", "data.table", "caret",  "rpart", "gridExtra", "lattice", "e1071", "randomForest", "plotly"))